thoreg/wtt/README.md

-# wtt
+# WTT - Work Time Tracker

-work time tracker
+Simple project to run locally using Django and PostgreSQL to document work times.